EvgenyKisel/GIT-1/README.md

-This repository was created for training
+This repository was created for training.